jumzzz/sicp/ch_01/exercises/exer_1-5.md

 | (p)
 ...
 ```
-By observation, the function was stucked on a infinite recursive call.
+By observation, the procedure was stuck on a infinite recursive call.

 Now, the question is, given that:
 ```scheme